acoetzer/studies/gitStudies/theGit&GitHubBootcamp-ColtSteele/section2_Introducing...Git.md

 * A way to visualize git, is like when you play a game.
     * As you play through your game you make saves along the way, especially before a big event, such as a boss fight.
 Git works in the same way.
-*  Looking at the diagram above, you can see an illustration of how a user could move through developement, backtrack as well as branch off in a different direction.
+*  Looking at the diagram above, you can see an illustration of how a user could move through development, backtrack as well as branch off in a different direction.
     * They can also at a later merge some of the older backtracked ideas into the final version.